engrbugs/Einstein.Riddle/README.md

 ## The Process:
 At first, the computer just follow all the clues given.
 If not on the data yet, just assume the data.
 This until all cluse are true.
 Check the computer log file.
-Here.
+[Output file here.](https://github.com/engrbugs/Einstein.Riddle/blob/master/output.txt "Output file")
 ******************************
 RUN TEST # 1 :
 <table class="tg">